stackovercode/Embedded-Systems_MiniProject2022/Ros_motor/robotis_ws/README.md

-dynamixel_sdk_examples/src/read_write_node is used as the node with custom code.
-The inverse kinematic is implemented here, with take the prediction as msg and calculating the IK then executing the run.
+dynamixel sdk examples/src/read_write node is used as the node with custom code.
+The inverse kinematic is implemented here, the node takes msg(prediction) and calculates the IK then executes the motors.